Thynix/pyProbe/index.md

 * Unrecognized Type: a remote node did not recognize the requested probe type.
 * Cannot Forward: a remote node understood the request but failed to forward it to another node.

-Link length, peer count, bulk reject percentages, and uptime are from the past day of results.
+Link length, peer count, bulk reject percentages, and uptime are from the last day of results.
 All peer counts above 110 count towards 110.
 Reported uptime can exceed 100% due to the added random noise.
 Bulk reject percentages are restricted to between 0% and 100%.

 The bulk queue (therefore not realtime queue) reject percentages are an indicator of network health.
 My understanding is that a node will reject a request if it does not have sufficient bandwidth available to take on the commitment.
 This would mean that high reject percentages might indicate low bandwidth limits and problems with routing.
 I am currently collecting information on bandwidth limits, but I am not yet plotting that information.